 This is such an important point, which I have tried to emphasize both on this site and in my book: overcoming retroactive jealousy can be exciting, even fun.

-It’s exciting to think that you’re in the process of growing into a better, stronger, and more attractive person and partner.
+It’s exciting to think that you’re in the process of growing into a better, stronger, and more attractive person and partner, overcome your retroactive jealousy.
 Embrace the process, bumps in the road and all.

 I have been doing the exercises as you detailed and been reading the book, cover to cover once per day so far.
 I have learned so much about myself in such as short space of time, I have already begun to look at things differently and it is changing me already.
 The part in your book about my ego and fooling me that I am this confident, invincible man rings so true.
 People must look at me and think ‘He is a confident man’, captain of the rugby team, sun beds, tattoos, go to the gym, handsome!
 (So my mother says!!)